Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Who is Madame Avelina Desrosiers?

-Rather than reacting in fear, the nobility began to flock one-by-one to Madame Avelina.
-Could she help them reconnect with their lost loved ones?
+Curiously, rather than reacting in fear, the nobility began to flock one by one to Madame Avelina.
+Could she help them reconnect with their own lost loved ones?

 Playing Madame Avelina Desrosiers